-The Limited Warranty you received with your charging station is subject to certain exceptions and exclusions.
-For example, your use of, installation of, or modification to, the ChargePoint® charging station in a manner in which the ChargePoint® charging station is not intended to be used or modified will void the limited warranty.
+The Limited Warranty you received with your Charging Station is subject to certain exceptions and exclusions.
+For example, your use of, installation of, or modification to, the ChargePoint® Charging Station in a manner in which the ChargePoint® Charging Station is not intended to be used or modified will void the limited warranty.
 You should review your limited warranty and become familiar with the terms thereof.
-Other than any such limited warranty, the ChargePoint products are provided "AS IS," and ChargePoint, Inc. and its distributors expressly disclaim all implied warranties, including any warranty of design, merchantability, fitness for a particular purposes and non-infringement, to the maximum extent permitted by law.
+Other than any such limited warranty, the ChargePoint products are provided "AS IS" and ChargePoint, Inc. and its distributors expressly disclaim all implied warranties, including any warranty of design, merchantability, fitness for a particular purposes and non-infringement, to the maximum extent permitted by law.

-Limitation of Liability
+Limitation of liability

-CHARGEPOINT IS NOT LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE OR CONSEQUENTIAL DAMAGES, INCLUDING WITHOUT LIMITATION LOST PROFITS, LOST BUSINESS, LOST DATA, LOSS OF USE, OR COST OF COVER INCURRED BY YOU ARISING OUT OF OR RELATED TO YOUR PURCHASE OR USE OF, OR INABILITY TO USE, THE CHARGING STATION, UNDER ANY THEORY OF LIABILITY, WHETHER IN AN ACTION IN CONTRACT, STRICT LIABILITY, TORT (INCLUDING NEGLIGENCE) OR OTHER LEGAL OR EQUITABLE THEORY, EVEN IF CHARGEPOINT KNEW OR SHOULD HAVE KNOWN OF THE POSSIBILITY OF SUCH DAMAGES.
+CHARGEPOINT IS NOT LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, PUNITIVE OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO LOST PROFITS, LOST BUSINESS, LOST DATA, LOSS OF USE OR COST OF COVER INCURRED BY YOU ARISING OUT OF OR RELATED TO YOUR PURCHASE OR USE OF OR INABILITY TO USE THE CHARGING STATION UNDER ANY THEORY OF LIABILITY, WHETHER IN AN ACTION IN CONTRACT, STRICT LIABILITY, TORT (INCLUDING NEGLIGENCE) OR OTHER LEGAL OR EQUITABLE THEORY, EVEN IF CHARGEPOINT KNEW OR SHOULD HAVE KNOWN OF THE POSSIBILITY OF SUCH DAMAGES.
 IN ANY EVENT, THE CUMULATIVE LIABILITY OF CHARGEPOINT FOR ALL CLAIMS WHATSOEVER RELATED TO THE CHARGING STATION WILL NOT EXCEED THE PRICE YOU PAID FOR THE CHARGING STATION.
 THE LIMITATIONS SET FORTH HEREIN ARE INTENDED TO LIMIT THE LIABILITY OF CHARGEPOINT AND SHALL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY.

-FCC Compliance Statement
+US FCC Compliance Statement

 This equipment has been tested and found to comply with the limits for a Class A digital device pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the manufacturer's instruction manual, may cause harmful interference with radio communications.
-Operation of this equipment in a residential area is likely to cause harmful interference, in which case, you will be required to correct the interference at your own expense.
+This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the manufacturer's instruction manual, may cause harmful interference with radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference; in which case, you will be required to correct the interference at your own expense.

-Important: Changes or modifications to this product not authorized by ChargePoint, Inc., could affect the EMC compliance and revoke your authority to operate this product.
+Important: Changes or modifications to this product that are not authorised by ChargePoint, Inc. could affect the EMC compliance and revoke your authority to operate this product.

-Exposure to Radio Frequency Energy: The radiated power output of the 802.11 b/g/n radio and cellular modem (optional) in this device is below the FCC radio frequency exposure limits for uncontrolled equipment.
-The antenna of this product, used under normal conditions, is at least 20 cm away from the body of the user.
-This device must not be co-located or operated with any other antenna or transmitter by the manufacturer, subject to the conditions of the FCC Grant.
+Exposure to Radio Frequency Energy: The radiated power output of the 802.11 b/g/n radio and mobile network modem (optional) in this device is below the FCC radio frequency exposure limits for uncontrolled equipment.
+The aerial of this product, used under normal conditions, is at least 20 cm away from the body of the user.
+This device must not be co-located or operated with any other aerial or transmitter by the manufacturer, subject to the conditions of the FCC Grant.

-ISED (formerly Industry Canada)
+Industry Canada

-This device complies with the licence-exempt RSS standard(s) of Innovation, Science and Economic Development Canada (ISED).
+This device complies with Industry Canada license-exempt RSS standard(s).
 Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.

-Cet appareil est conforme aux flux RSS exemptés de licence d'Innovation, Sciences et Développement économique Canada (ISDE).
-L'exploitation est autorisée aux deux conditions suivantes : (1) l'appareil ne doit pas produire de brouillage, et (2) l'utilisateur de l'appareil doit accepter.
+Le présent appareil est conforme aux CNR d'Industrie Canada applicables aux appareils radio exempts de licence.
+L'exploitation est autorisée aux deux conditions suivantes : (1) l'appareil ne doit pas produire de brouillage, et (2) l'utilisateur de l'appareil doit accepter tout brouillage radioélectrique subi, même si le brouillage est susceptible d'en compromettre le fonctionnement.